WaitQWaitQ

 No walk-ins policy

 An appointment-only policy means you decline anyone who hasn't booked ahead.
-This approach protects your stylists' schedules and works well for established salons with full books.
-On the other hand, you'll miss opportunities to acquire new clients who discover you spontaneously while walking by or browsing nearby.
+It protects your stylists' schedules and works well for established salons with full books.
+The trade-off is missing clients who discover you spontaneously, whether walking past or browsing nearby.

 Limited walk-ins policy

-A limited walk-in policy accepts walk-ins only during certain hours or for specific, quicker services.
-This is the most common approach because it balances predictability with flexibility.
-For example, you might accept walk-ins only on Tuesday afternoons or only for services under 30 minutes.
+A limited policy accepts walk-ins only during certain hours or for specific, quicker services.
+It's the most common approach because it balances predictability with flexibility.
+You might accept walk-ins only on Tuesday afternoons or only for services under 30 minutes.

 Open walk-ins policy

-An open walk-in policy means you accept anyone who walks through the door, whenever they arrive.
-This works well for high-volume, quick-service salons in busy locations.
-Yet without strong waitlist management, it can quickly create chaos at your front desk and leave clients standing around wondering when they'll be seen.
+An open policy means you accept anyone who walks through the door, whenever they arrive.
+It works well for high-volume, quick-service salons in busy locations.
+Without strong waitlist management though, it quickly creates chaos at the front desk.

 Ways to handle walk-ins in salon scheduling

 Scheduling is where walk-in management either succeeds or falls apart.
-The following tactics help you fit walk-ins into your day without disrupting booked appointments.
+These tactics help you fit walk-ins into your day without disrupting booked appointments.

 1. Set specific walk-in hours

 Walk-in hours are dedicated time blocks reserved for non-appointment clients.
 Start by looking at your booking data to identify your historically slower periods, then advertise those windows as your walk-in times.
-For instance, you might set walk-in hours for weekday mornings between 9 and 11 a.m. or the last two hours before closing.
+Weekday mornings between 9 and 11 a.m. or the last two hours before closing are common choices.

 Tip: Post your walk-in hours on your front door, website, and Google Business profile so clients know exactly when to stop by.